top of page

 Practical Q&A

-Is MUSA only for divers
+Is MUSA Only for Divers?

 No. MUSA Snorkel lines exist in shallower water near Nizuc.
 If you want Musa Cancun snorkel options, plan a short morning surface tour and save Manchones statues for diving.
 MUSA

-Yes.
+Yes!
 Many first-timers pair MUSA for confidence and Manchones for coral gardens on a single morning two-tank plan.
 It’s a smooth way to experience Cancun diving tours without rushing.

 Comments